Mikhail-Vaganov/FS_HTTP_API/README.md

 - xtension=php_fileinfo.dll string should be uncommented in php.ini;
 - working directory should be specified in configuration.php as WORKING_FOLDER constant;
 - max_execution_time value should be set at the appropriate value in configuration.php (40 sec. by default);
-- the current project should be placed in **fsapi** directory in document root of the web server.
+- the current project should be placed in **fsapi** directory in the document root of the web server.

 ## HTTP API description